 While the wolf has inspired our imaginations for generations, it is generally unwise and unkind to consider keeping one in your home!
-The British Lupine-Dog International Society holds a registry to support responsible breeders and owners of wolf-look-alike dogs who retain this natural health and appearance, but which have been bred and raised ethically as family dogs with excellent temperaments.
-The British Lupine-Dog International Society Gold Standard ensures all Lupine puppies are the ‘creme-de-la-creme’of natural-type companion dogs.
+The British Lupine-Dog Club holds a registry to support responsible breeders and owners of wolf-look-alike dogs who retain this natural health and appearance, but which have been bred and raised ethically as family dogs with excellent temperaments.
+The British Lupine-Dog Club Gold Standard ensures all Lupine puppies are the ‘creme-de-la-creme’of natural-type companion dogs.

 BLIS supports an exciting breeding programme aimed at preserving the natural health and vitality of the domestic dog by undoing the damage done by breeding for extremism and inbreeding.
 The goal is to combine the best qualities from a variety of rare bloodlines available in the UK and Internationally (we have overseas ‘ambassadors’ in a growing number of different countries).
-Unique to BLIS, each dog is assessed for health, type and temperament as an adult, and puppies must be raised ethically in a home environment, making it one of the most stringent breeding schemes available to date.
-The BLIS ‘Gold standard’ ethics and home puppy rearing code ensures every puppy has the best start, ready to become your perfect family companion.
+Unique to BLC, each dog is assessed for health, type and temperament as an adult, breeeding animals ust be able ot live family lives and NOT be kennel animals, and puppies must be raised ethically in a home environment, making it one of the most stringent breeding schemes available to date.
+The BLC ‘Gold standard’ ethics and home puppy rearing code ensures every puppy has the best start, ready to become your perfect family companion.

 The British Lupine Dog is a robust, athletic & happy wolf-look-alike dog, the ideal companion for the active home.
 The Breed is generally non-guarding, playful & intelligent, and they thrive on positive interaction and training.
 They are large, powerful and athletic, and require an experienced handler who knows how to use technique & their ‘brains’ – they don’t respond to ‘brawn’!